NNPDF/nnpdf/doc/sphinx/source/usage/api.md

     f.show()
 ```

-## Mixing declaritive input with custom resources (NOTE: Experimental)
+## Mixing declarative input with custom resources (NOTE: Experimental)

-For some actions it is possible to mix declaritive input with custom resources.
+For some actions it is possible to mix declarative input with custom resources.

 Take for example `xplotting_grid`, which minimally requires us to specify
 `pdf`, `Q`.
 We see from `validphys --help xplotting_grid` that it depends on the provider `xgrid`